react-picasso/tred-banking/README.md

 ## Credit

-This project was introduced by [Jonas Schmedtmann](https://github.com/jonasschmedtmann) and inspired by [Bankist](https://bankist-bank.vercel.app/) which has been created by[Ekaterine (Catherine) Mitagvaria](https://github.com/catherineisonline).
+This project was introduced by [Jonas Schmedtmann](https://github.com/jonasschmedtmann) and inspired by [Bankist](https://bankist-bank.vercel.app/) which has been created by [Ekaterine (Catherine) Mitagvaria](https://github.com/catherineisonline).
 Kudos to both of them for their amazing work.